Surviving the Crash after your Crush

 from a sense of empowerment he may have derived from adopting the

-acting-out his unresolved anger from childhood betrayal.
+repeats, as he's acting-out unresolved anger from childhood neglect

 has love/hate relationships with females due to childhood deficits